algolia/algoliasearch-client-php/.github/PULL_REQUEST_TEMPLATE.md

 | Need Doc update   | yes/no

-## What was changed
+## Describe your change

 <!--
-    Please give the reviewers and contributors
-    as many details as possible to understand your changes -->
+    Please describe your change, add as much detail as necessary to understand your code.

-## Why it was changed
+-->

+## What problem is this fixing?

 <!--
-    Please explain why this change is necessary or interesting -->
+    Please include everything needed to understand the problem, its context and consequences, and, if possible, how to recreate it.
+-->